cetz-package/cetz/src/canvas.typ

     transform:
       ((1, 0,-.5, 0),
        (0,-1,+.5, 0),
        (0, 0,  0, 0), // FIXME: This should not be zero for Z!
 Changing it destroys mark & decorations in 3D space.
        (0, 0, .0, 1)),
     // Nodes, stores anchors and paths
     nodes: (:),
-    // group stack
+    // Group stack
     groups: (),
-    // user defined marks
+    // User defined marks
     marks: (
       mnemonics: (:),
       marks: (:),
-    )
+    ),
+    // Shared state that is not scoped by group/scope elements.
+    // CeTZ itself does not use this dictionary for data.
+    shared-state: (:),
   )

   let (ctx, bounds, drawables) = process.many(ctx, body)